 Furthermore, EFRAG is opposed to having measurement uncertainty dealt with as part of relevance.
 The whole discussion on the concept of reliability originates, in EFRAG's view, from a lack of common understanding between the IASB and some of its constituents of what a reliable measurement is.
 Disagreement on this means disagreement on what faithful representation is.
 EFRAG is not aware of any disagreement or misunderstanding of the other components of reliability, once prudence and substance over form are reintroduced.
-Instead of reliability, once prudence and substance over form are reintroduced.
-Instead of reliability, EFRAG urges the IASB to clarify the boundary of a 'reliable estimate'.
+Instead of relabelling or changing the meaning of well understood concepts such as relevance and reliability, EFRAG urges the IASB to clarify the boundary of a 'reliable estimate'.
 The revision of the Conceptual Framework is the ideal opportunity for this.
 EFRAG notes that it agrees with most of the IASB's Basis for Conclusions on this issue.
 Also, re-instating 'reliability' as one of the two fundamental qualitative characteristics of financial reporting would be the best option from a European perspective, to ensure proper dialog and understanding with all stakeholders involved.